ALLENYGY/ALLENYGY.github.io/NOTE/Math/Probability-Statistics/Poisson-distribution.md

   - $p$ represents the probability that a trial will succeed

-Put the equation in the expression for the binomial distribution， we can get the following expression
+Put the equation in the expression for the binomial distribution，we can get the following expression

 $ C^k_n \ (\frac{\lambda}{n})^k \ (1-(\frac{\lambda}{n}))^{n-k} $